-Laurel Canyon - Bommer Ridge Loop is a 3.4 mile loop trail located near Laguna Beach, CA that features beautiful wild flowers and is rated as moderate.
+Laurel Canyon - Bommer Ridge Loop is a 3.4 mile loop trail located near Laguna Beach, California that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.

 Note: Mountain bikes are not allowed on Laurel Trail past the Stagecoach Trail cutoff.